conan-io/conan-vs-extension/README.md

 conan-vs-extension
 ==================

-Visual Studio 2017/2019 extension to automate the use of [Conan C/C++ package manager](https://conan.io/) for retrieving dependencies within any existing Visual Studio project project.
+An extension for Visual Studio 2017/2019 which automates the use of [the Conan C/C++ package manager](https://conan.io/) for retrieving dependencies within Visual Studio projects.

 Extension Installation
 -----------------------